vitessio/website/content/en/docs/23.0/reference/programs/vttablet/_index.md

       --log-queries                                                      Enable query logging to syslog.
       --log-queries-to-file string                                       Enable query logging to the specified file --log-rotate-max-size uint                                         size in bytes at which logs are rotated (glog.MaxSize) (default 1887436800)
-      --log_backtrace_at traceLocations                                  when logging hits line file:N, emit a stack trace --log_dir string                                                   If non-empty, write log files in this directory --logtostderr                                                      log to standard error instead of files --manifest-external-decompressor string                            command with arguments to store in the backup manifest when compressing a backup with an external compression engine.
+      --log-backtrace-at traceLocations                                  when logging hits line file:N, emit a stack trace --log-dir string                                                   If non-empty, write log files in this directory --logtostderr                                                      log to standard error instead of files --manifest-external-decompressor string                            command with arguments to store in the backup manifest when compressing a backup with an external compression engine.
       --max-concurrent-online-ddl int                                    Maximum number of online DDL changes that may run concurrently (default 256)